Discontinuation Policy for Departments and Programs, and Consequent Faculty Terminations

 1. The Process Year:

 This Policy is designed to allow adequate consultation and a decision by the President, normally within one academic year (the “Process Year”).
-Although all of the steps in this Policy are required in the specified order, the scheduling of the steps may be altered with permission of the appropriate Provost, i.e. the Medical Campus Provost for the Schools on the Medical Campus and the University Provost for all Schools and Colleges.
+Although all of the steps in this Policy are required in the specified order, the scheduling of the steps may be altered with permission of the appropriate Provost, i.e., the Medical Campus Provost for the Schools on the Medical Campus and the University Provost for all other Schools and Colleges.
 In addition, the Dean may withdraw the proposal from consideration at any time.

 a. a rationale for the proposed discontinuation, including a discussion of the academic and financial impact of the proposed closure on the School or College, on units of the University outside the School or College, and on the University as a whole;